MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A08-confidenceLevel.md

-## Activity 8:  Confidence interval and what confidence means
+## Activity 8:  Confidence intervals and what confidence means

 \setstretch{1}